gagnemartin/menoum/node/README.md

 to also delete the volumes.
 Then run `docker-compose up` to start over.

 To view and manage the database, navigate to [http://localhost:8080/](http://localhost:8080/) and login with the database information from the **dev.env** file.
 Select **PostgreSQL** as the System.
 The Server input is the database's Docker container name, which is simply **database**.

+#### .cjs files

+This application uses `"type": "module"` inside its package.json file to enable ES6 with Node.js and use import/export statements.
+However, some modules are importing files using the `require` statement and Node.js does not like that unless the imported Javascript file has a **.cjs** extension.

 ---